 3/4/5.
 STARTING AT CORNERS

-Fit corner sections first, starting from the bottom with the largest pieces and proceeding upwards with increasingly smaller dimensions.
-As the corner sections have a long and short side, they must be installed in an alternating pattern with respect to the edge, making the design look more authentic by following the classic joint design of stone constructions.
-Special corner sections of considerable dimensions are available on request (P40 Cantonale), which reproduce the loadbearing stone design of corners in old masonry.
+Fit corner pieces first, starting from the bottom with the largest pieces and proceeding upwards with increasingly smaller dimensions.
+As the corners have a long and short side, they must be installed in an alternating pattern with respect to the edge, making the design look more authentic by following the classic joint design of stone constructions.

 Proceed from the bottom positioning the largest stones; this is very important for making the wall look authentic and keeping courses horizontal (see section 9.1).
-Then fill empty spaces with pieces obtained by breaking thin stones using a site hammer or hatchet.
+Then insert GeoFit chips of a suitable shape and matching colour into the empty spaces. (see pages 16-17).
 In grouted versions maintain a distance of approximately 1.5-2.5 cm between the stones.
 Alternate small/large, tall/short, dark/light stones as much as possible to create natural-looking joints.

 6/7/8.
 CUTTING AND PREPARING

-To obtain the best installation result possible, the stones must be cut and shaped using a hammer, wide mouth pliers or trowel edge.
+To obtain the best laying result, the stones can be cut or shaped using a hammer, wide mouth pliers or trowel edge, if necessary.
 Straight cuts can be made using a diamond saw.
 Cut profiles should be positioned so they are not visible (facing downwards when the stone is below eye level and upwards when above eye level).
 Use thin stone to conceal any cuts better.
 Any stone broken during transportation can also be used for this purpose.

 During installation avoid getting the stone dirty with Geocoll® by always working with clean hands.
 Any adhesive marks should be removed immediately using clean water and a sponge.
 When cleaning the stone once installed only treat the area concerned to avoid making unnecessary marks.